AMD B550 Motherboards With Flashy Features, PCIe 4.0 Unveiled

 B550 Motherboards Price and Release Date

 There are over 60 B550 motherboards in development, AMD said.
-B550 motherboards will be available starting June 16.
+B550 motherboards will be available on June 16 staring at $100.

-There's been no info on pricing yet, but as budget-conscious offerings, the B550 boards will generally cost less than the X570 variants.
 For the boards pictured above though, expect to pay a premium for their extra flagship features.